Roger Wolfe Kahn: The Kahn family

 In 1931, Kahn made headlines on the New York society pages when he married Broadway musical comedy actress Hannah Williams on January 16, 1931.
 The wedding was held at Oheka Castle, his family's country estate on Long Island, and the marriage was kept secret from the public for two weeks, until the Broadway show Williams was appearing in, Sweet and Low, had had its final performances.
 The American public took the newlyweds to their hearts and Kahn referred to his wife as the "Cheerful Little Earful", after the song of the same name which his wife had sung on Broadway.
 The marriage did not last and the couple made headlines again when they divorced two years later and when, after only a few weeks, Williams married boxing champion Jack Dempsey.
-Three days after the divorce, on April 7, 1933, Roger Wolfe Kahn married Edith May Nelson, a Maine politician's daughter and they lived on Muttontown Road, Syosset, Long Island.
+Three days after the divorce, on April 7, 1933, Roger Wolfe Kahn married Edith May Nelson, daughter of a Maine politician, John E. Nelson, and they lived on Muttontown Road, Syosset, Long Island.
+They had two children, Peter W. Kahn and Dacia W. Kahn.
 Their marriage lasted until Kahn's death of a heart attack in New York City on July 12, 1962.
-By his second wife, he had two children, Peter W. Kahn and Dacia W. Kahn.